-This Rignite article that describes examples of successful giveaway campaigns showed that it could be discounts, gift cards, and even t-shirts of the favourite sports franchise.
+This article describes examples of successful giveaway campaigns showed that could be discounts, gift cards, and even t-shirts of the favourite sports franchise.

 Key Takeaway: launching a campaign with free giveaways is a great strategy to build an email list and boost engagement.